 Long-term investment options

 Equity mutual funds: If you have an investment horizon of five years or longer, you should pick equity mutual fund schemes.
 If you are looking to save taxes under Section 80 C of the Income Tax Act, pick one or two Equity Linked Savings Scheme (ELSS) or tax planning schemes.
-If you are a conservative investor new to the market, pick one or two equity-oriented balanced schemes.
-Balanced schemes invest in a mix of equity (at least 65 per cent) and debt, and they are less volatile than pure equity schemes because the debt portion offers a cushion in times of volatility.
+If you are a conservative investor new to the market, pick one or two aggressive hybrid schemes.
+Aggressive hybrid schemes invest in a mix of equity (at least 65 per cent) and debt, and they are less volatile than pure equity schemes because the debt portion offers a cushion in times of volatility.
 Others can pick up one or two diversified equity schemes to fund their long-term needs.

-Stocks: Investing directly in stocks can be extremely rewarding, but it is also equllay risky.
+Stocks: Investing directly in stocks can be extremely rewarding, but it is also equally risky.
 You should attempt it only if you have a sound knowledge about the working of the stock market.
 You should also have enough time in hand to pick stocks and monitor them.

 Tax saving options